 The Mountain Cove and Mountain Stream habitarium is a two-story living replica of Virginia’s upland habitats, complete with live birds, trees, many species of fishes, reptiles and amphibians.
-A two-story waterfall cascades into a pool filled with large brown trout and flows through a cross section of a babbling brook filled with over twenty species of native darters and dace, including the rare Roanoke logperch; we are the only public facility in North America to display them.
+A two-story waterfall cascades into a pool filled with large brown trout and flows through a cross section of a babbling brook filled with over 20 species of native darters and dace.
 Amidst the cobbles and stones, these living jewels dance and dart about in the current in a pristine stream habitat.
 Further downstream, rainbow and brook trout – our state fish – display the magnificent coloration of one of the most beautiful fishes in North America.

 Tangerine darter Percina aurantiaca – Tangerine darters are named for the extraordinary coloration of the breeding males.
 They are also exceptionally large for a darter and are even caught on hook and line occasionally; referred to by fishermen as “river slicks”.